santiago-webdev/managing-linux/README.md

 # Arch Installation

-*If you are going to use this scripts, please, read them and test them on a VM first, all feedback is welcome*
+*If you are going to use this scripts, please read them and test them on a VM first, all feedback and issues are welcome*

 Basically boot to the arch live usb.
 Change layout, and connect to the Wi-Fi